StarTux/HotSwap/README.md

 - `/hotswap ^<from> <to>` Replace beginning of material name
 - `/hotswap <from>$ <to>` Replace end of material name

+## Dependencies

+WorldEdit is required to select the region where the command should operate.
+Furthermore, all actions will be on the WorldEdit `//undo` stack.

 ## Examples

 - `/hotswap ^green red`